SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_5-Machine_Learning_I/Module_2-Logistic_Regression/1-Introduction_to_Logistic_Regression/Graded_Questions.md

 - 300

-Ans: Use prevalence to find the total number of data points that actually belong to class A (Positives).
+Ans: D. *Use prevalence to find the total number of data points that actually belong to class A (Positives).*
 $$prevalence=\frac{TP+FN}{TP+FN+FP+TN}$$$$0.5=\frac{TP+FN}{1000}$$$TP+FN=500$.
 Now use the total number of data points in class A to find the true positives(Correctly predicted as class A).
 $$Recall=\frac{TP}{TP+FN}$$$$0.6=\frac{TP}{500}$$$$TP=300$$